brillout/wildcard-api/docs/rpc.template.md

 Let's imagine a single full-stack developer writting a prototype on its own.

-The prototype is developed by a single developer;
+The frontend and backend are devloped hand-in-hand since the prototype is developed by a single developer;
-the frontend and backend are devloped hand-in-hand.
+the developer can use RPC and
-The developer can use RPC to be able to use any SQL/ORM query to retrieve/mutate data while developing the frontend.
+any SQL/ORM query to retrieve/mutate data while developing the frontend.

 Since the frontend and backend don't need to be decoupled a schema (and therefore REST/GraphQL) is not necessary.

 Not only is a schema unnecessary but is also an indirection that gets in the way of quickly evolving the prototype;
-anytime the developer makes a change to the database's schema he also has to change the schema of the REST/GraphQL API.
+anytime the developer makes a change to the database's schema he has to propagate the change to the schema of the REST/GraphQL API.

-If the prototype evolves into becoming large scale project, RPC can be progressively replaced with REST/GraphQL.
+If the prototype evolves into becoming a large scale project, RPC can be progressively replaced with REST/GraphQL.

 For a full-stack developer writting a prototype there is virtually no reason to not use RPC.